 But it’s not just Catholic dogmas about Mary that become unintelligible when considered apart from her divine maternity.
 What we believe about Jesus falls apart, too.
 If we don’t understand how Christ’s mother is related to him, then we are certain to stumble into a heresy that denies the Incarnation.
 After all, how could Jesus be born of a woman (Gal.
 4:4) and be like us in all things except sin (Heb.
 4:15) if he was not genetically related to his mother?

-Those who say Mary only gave birth to Christ’s body or his “humanity” must, explicitly or implicitly, also claim that the second person of the Trinity never existed in Mary’s womb, never traveled through her birth canal, and only became united to the body of Jesus sometime after his birth.
+Those who say Mary gave birth only to Christ’s body or his “humanity” must, explicitly or implicitly, also claim that the Second Person of the Trinity never existed in Mary’s womb, never traveled through her birth canal, and became united to the body of Jesus only sometime after his birth.
 But when did that happen?

 This Adoptionist heresy manifests itself today in those who believe that Jesus was just a man who “became God” later in life.
 But this contradicts the common view of the Incarnation and Christ’s divinity—a view that Catholics, Protestants, and Eastern Orthodox Christians share—that Jesus Christ is and always has been fully God and fully man.
 The Council of Chalcedon declared in the fifth century: